ove/ove-apps/README.md

 ### Development

-If you are a developer who has made changes to your local copy of OVE apps, and want to quickly rebuild it with the **build.sh** script and run the app with the **docker-compose** file.
-The docker-compose.yml file can be customized to reflect local changes.
+If you are a developer who has made changes to your local copy of OVE apps, you can quickly rebuild it with the **build.sh** script and then run the app with the **docker-compose** file.
+The **docker-compose.yml** file can be customized to reflect local changes.